essy4god-pixel/DecodeLabs-Tasks/README.md

 ## Experience
 I encountered a lot of bugs while coding but was determined to handle it and boom!
 I did it after several trials.
 A Special thanks to Decodelabs for providing and giving me such privilege to hands-on practice.
 I'm ever willing to handle a real dataset and create actionable insights from them.
 I'm learning and growing by the day.

+# Task 4 Create Chart (Bar, pie and line)

+## Goal
+Create a visual representation of data to communication insights clearly and also telling stories with data.

+## Key Requirements
+- Data Visualization
+- Charts
+- Storytelling with data

+## Here's the outcome
+- Chairs ($195.6) & Printer ($195.6) represent the highest strategic cash flow.
+- Instagram & Facebook together drive 41.61% of revenue, prioritize social ad spend.
+- 41.4% of orders are lost to cancellations and returns.
+- Online is the most popular payment Method.
+- Peak:June 2024 has $68,068.

+## Files in this Repo
+- Excel.xlxs – Data Cleaning
+- Excel.xlxs - Descriptive Statistics
+- Excel.Xlxs - Exploratory Data Analysis
+- Excel.Xlxs - Pivot table and Dashboard
+- dataset.xlxs – Dataset used.
+- Sql.sql - MySQL

+A Special thanks to Decodelabs for providing and giving me such privilege to hands-on practice.
+I'm ever willing to handle a real dataset and create actionable insights from them.
+I'm learning and growing by the day.

+## Tools Used
+- Excel
+- Excel Formulas
+- SQL
+- Descriptive Statistics
+- Exploratory Data Analysis
+- Pivot Table
+- Dashboard.